Today's Google Doodle Celebrates A Science Superstar

 Advertisement

-Today's Google Doodle will be available to the United States, parts of South America, and India, where Chandrasekhar was born.
-Google calls him the "original starman" and it's tough to argue that point.
+Google calls Chandrasekhar the "original starman" and it's tough to argue that point.
 Without his work, the mysteries of space would be just that.

 Read These Stories Next: